kaminiw-spektra/Github-Advanced-Security/Labs/Lab-07.md

 ## Summary

-In this lab you have completed the following:
+In this module, you have completed the following:

 - Learned how CodeQL is different from other static analysis tools
 - Added some vulnerable code via a pull request and viewed the scan results in the PR.